Last updated 1 September 2022

 Lodging a claim

-The insured should take note of whether the insurance policy provides cover on an ‘occurrence-based’ or on a ‘claims-made’ basis, and must be careful to strictly and promptly comply with all obligations to notify the insurer should they become aware of a claim or circumstance which may give rise to a claim.
+The insured should take note of whether the insurance policy provides cover on an ‘occurrence-based’ or on a ‘claims-made’ basis, and must be careful to strictly and promptly comply with all obligations to notify the insurer should they become aware of a claim or circumstance that may give rise to a claim.

 Claims service, including claims handling procedures, will vary from insurer to insurer.
 A good first step for a person making a claim is to telephone the company and find out if there will be one or a series of claims staff appointed to deal with the claim.
 If there is only one person, it is advisable to note their direct contact information.